cjbraley/qs-dynamic-table/README.md

+**THIS EXTENSION IS NO LONGER SUPPORTED AS I DO NOT HAVE ACCESS TO A QLIK ENVIRONMENT**

 # qs-custom-report

 Qlik Sense extension that allows users to create their own tables from a list of dimensions and measures

 ![Thumb](https://github.com/cjbraley/qs-custom-report/blob/master/demo/thumb.jpg)